bullseye555/pagermon_utilities/pagermon_clean_install/install_steps_Dual-Run.md

 `nano $HOME/pagermon/server/process.json`

 - Edit line 2 to match your environment.
-(In this case, we're naming is pagermon2, but it can be anything distinctive you choose)
+(In this case, we're naming is pagermon2, but it can be anything distinctive you choose - this will also need to be updated in the package.json file, see steps below)

 `"name"             : "pagermon2",`